blendalabs/test-reactrouter-supabase/README.md

-# Test app for React Router v7 Framework and Supabase
+# Test project for new developers

 ## Tech stack